I Was in a Toxic, Damaging Relationship

-I also was in a toxic, damaging relationship that destroyed me as a person and devastated everything good I had in me.
+I was in a toxic, damaging relationship that destroyed me as a person and challenged everything good I had in me.
 It was such a poisonous situation that I came to believe that it was all my fault.

 I usually compare toxic relationships to drug addiction.
 Even though you know it’s bad for you, that it does nothing good for you, somehow you end up justifying it.

 I would be a hypocrite if I said you could get out easily.
-It’s not like that.
-It’s not a matter of days, or months… Sometimes it takes years before you are able to open your eyes, forgive yourself, and move on.
+It’s not always like that.
+It’s not a matter of days, or months… Sometimes, it takes years before you’re able to open your eyes, forgive yourself, and move on.

 When this moment comes, you realize that it wasn’t as hard as you thought it’d be.
-But something in you was forcing you to stay in such terrible circumstances.
+However, something in you was forcing you to stay in such terrible circumstances.

 We can’t reduce toxic relationships to just one type; there are many types.

 - Dependent toxic relationships: The person can’t live without a partner, so they’re constantly looking for one.
 Without it, they feel empty and their life doesn’t make sense.

 - Abusive toxic relationships: One of the people in the relationship is physically or psychologically abused by the other.
 The victim believes it’s all their fault.

 - Toxic relationships based on lies: Without trust, a couple can’t move forward unless one doesn’t discover the lies (or if they do, they accept them).